s9e/TextFormatter/docs/Getting_started/Unparsing.md

 <h2>Unparsing</h2>

 Unparsing the XML representation of parsed text will return the original plain text.
-It's easy and requires not configuration:
+It's easy and requires no configuration:

 ```php
 // Let's create a parser for the example